-Mare is a lifelong Monroe County resident and an alumna of St. John Fisher College, where she earned her B.A. in Communications/Journalism, with a concentration in Marketing.
-She has extensive communications experience, primarily with non-profit organizations.
-She joined MCDC from Rochester Regional Health, and has worked at Rochester Museum & Science Center, Nazareth College, Delaware North/Finger Lakes Gaming & Racetrack, and Geva Theatre Center.
+Mare has lived in Monroe County since age two.
+She earned her B.A. in Communications/Journalism from St. John Fisher College, with a concentration in Marketing, and has extensive communications experience, primarily with non-profit organizations.
+Mare joined MCDC from Rochester Regional Health, and has worked at Rochester Museum & Science Center, Nazareth College, Delaware North/Finger Lakes Gaming & Racetrack, and Geva Theatre Center.
 She has also run her own consultancy for the past 20+ years, providing a full range of communications strategy and services to local organizations in a variety of sectors, including arts and entertainment, education, health and human services, and tourism.

 A lifelong progressive, Mare is passionate about the Democratic promises of equality, opportunity, human rights, and political participation.

 |AD 134||Henrietta Herriott||AD 134||John Huber|

 |AD 137||Vivica Smith||AD 137||Demond Meeks|

 You must be logged in to post a comment.